-Prerequisite: A score of 15 or higher on the Prealgebra Pretest; COMPASS Prealgebra score of at least 25; or ACT score of at least 12.
-This course is intended to prepare students for an entry-level math course such as Elementary Algebra or Applied Math.
+Prerequisite: A score of 15 or higher on the Pre-Algebra Pretest; a COMPASS Pre-Algebra score of at least 25; or an ACT score of at least 12.
+This course is intended to prepare students for an entrylevel math course such as Elementary Algebra or Applied Math.
 The course covers basic computational skills with whole numbers, fractions, decimals, percentages, and integers.
 Credit earned will not satisfy the requirements for an Associate Degree and will not be used in calculating the cumulative grade point average for graduation.
-(60-0) Equivalent to MATH-040, 40-040.
+(60-0-0) Equivalent to 40-040, MATH-040.